-Tortilla pinwheels with buffalo hummus are a fun finger food option for potlucks, parties, and lunches.
-Loaded with fresh vegetables, they have plenty of flavor & crunch.
-Vegan & gluten free optional.
+Tortilla pinwheels are a fun finger food option for potlucks, parties, and lunches.

-If you are a big fan of buffalo like I am, you’re going to love these tortilla pinwheels.
-They have that buffalo sauce flavor I crave, as well as crisp vegetables.
+If you are a big fan of buffalo, you’re going to love these tortilla pinwheels.

-It’s all rolled into a tortilla for fast finger food that goes over well with crowds.
+While buffalo-style appetizers are often on the heavy side, this one is surprisingly light.
+It’s all rolled into a tortilla for a perfect finger food that goes over well with crowds.

-Tortilla pinwheels are a fun option for graduation parties, potlucks, and picnics.
 They can be made ahead of time and served at room temperature.
 Great with vegan blue cheese dressing or vegan ranch dressing for dunking!

-But they’re not only for parties!
 They also make really convenient packed lunches.
 Serve them in pinwheels or leave them whole as a wrap.

 - Top with a few splashes of hot sauce, chopped romaine lettuce, shredded carrots, and cilantro or chives.